 Challenges to manufacturing products from copper alloys

 Some challenges to manufacturing products out of copper alloys are high manufacturing cost, weight, and durability.
 An alternative is to apply a thin, durable copper-containing metal coating on a product’s surface using a physical vapor deposition (PVD) process.
-PVD copper coating is used extensively on a broad range of products ranging from medical devices, bath and kitchen hardware, door hardware, grab rails, and many other consumer goods.
+PVD coatings are used extensively on a broad range of products ranging from medical devices, bath and kitchen hardware, door hardware, grab rails, and many other consumer goods.

 VaporTech copper PVD solutions

-Vapor Technologies (VaporTech) manufactures a range of PVD systems designed to deposit copper and other PVD coatings engineered to meet your product’s requirements for durability, function, and appearance.
-Coating cost is often less than $20 USD for an entire chamber load of parts, and the system can be operated by your current manufacturing staff.
+Vapor Technologies (VaporTech) manufactures a range of PVD systems designed to deposit copper and other PVD coatings engineered to meet your product’s durability, function, and appearance requirements.
+Coating cost is often less than $20 for an entire chamber load of parts, and your current manufacturing staff can operate the system.
 Contact us for more information on how to add value to your products with a new VaporTech® PVD system.